 - Basic eligibility requirements and criteria, along with any council priorities and guidelines.

-- Any relevant instructions such as whether you accept paper applications or require supplemental materials when submitting a grant request.
+- Any relevant instructions such as whether you require supplemental materials when submitting a grant request.

 - Contact information in case the applicant needs assistance.